moogacs/docs.buf.build/docs/generate/managed-mode.md

 With this, you can remove all of the standard file option declarations from all of our Protobuf files entirely, and leave the rest to `buf`.

 > **Managed Mode** only supports the standard file options included in Protobuf by default.
 It's impossible for `buf` to establish an opinion
-> for the custom options you might define, so such options will still need to be checked into your Protobuf source files.
+> for the custom options you might define, so such options still need to be checked into your Protobuf source files.

 ### `managed`